d89/IoT-server/README.md

 * sslCa: your certificate chain.
 * gcmApiKey: the api key of your google cloud messenging api if you want to utilize push messages (more to be described soon).
 * mediaBasePath: Path where videos are stored, that the raspberry uploads (only relevant, if you have a camera on your raspberry).
+* dsn: config base DSN for your mongodb database

 ---